 Now also a Grammy winner (for his production of The Concert for George), Cooper’s career has been rich in diversity.
 Often referred to as the ‘father of rock and roll percussion’, his work has taken him all over the world, performing to literally millions of people.
 With close collaborator Elton John, on their 1979 two-man world tour, they became the first contemporary Western artists to play in what was then the Soviet Union.
 With shows in Moscow and Leningrad, a film was made of this event that enjoyed a theatrical release shortly thereafter.
 15 years later, Ray redesigned the show and the two of them embarked on another lengthy series of dates, to benefit Elton’s AIDS Foundation, which played to tremendous critical acclaim.
 Within that run, Cooper produced a film of their concert at the Greek Theatre in Los Angeles for Disney, which not only aired repeatedly on the channel in the U.S. but also became the company’s programming showcase in Europe.

-Cooper is currently performing with Elton John on his Farewell Yellow Brick Road tour, which has already played to millions of people in the US and Europe and has another two years left to run.
+Cooper spent the bulk of 2019 performing with Elton John on his Farewell Yellow Brick Road tour, playing to millions of people in the US and Europe.